sankalpaa/ConceptWelder/_posts/2024-06-24-next-js-auth-js.md

     </div>
 </div>

-# OAuth in Next.js Using Auth.js
+# OAuth in Next.js using Auth.js

 When you need to register on a new platform, what’s your preferred way?
 Do you fill out a lengthy form, validate your email, create a strong password, and then manage that password?
 Or do you simply log in using your social media account or another [OAuth](https://oauth.net/2/) provider?
 Most likely, you opt for the convenience of an OAuth provider.
 But how do you implement this in a Next.js application?
 Follow this step-by-step guide to seamlessly integrate OAuth with [Next js](https://nextjs.org/) using [Auth.js](https://authjs.dev/).